dps923/winter2020/notes/week07.md

 The *app delegate*, drawn on the left of the diagram with black lines, is the first object that loads when an app starts.
 It typically has a property (instance variable) to hold the data model manager.
 It passes on a refererence to the manager to the first controller.
 It also has many lifecycle methods that are called by the iOS runtime.

 The *data model manager* is drawn in the bottom-middle area of the diagram.
 It has properties (and often private instance variables) to hold the app's data.
-It also has methods that do tasks (fetch, add, change, etc.).
+It also has methods that do tasks (fetch, add, change, sort, filter, etc.).

 The *entity classes* group is drawn in the middle-right area of the diagram.
-It has classes that describe the shape (i.e. properties) of the app's entity data.
-Classes in this group are visible and usable by all other objects.
+It has classes that describe the shape (i.e. properties) of the app's entity classes.
+The classes in this group are visible and usable by all other objects.

 Familiar objects - *controllers* and *views* (scenes on the storyboard) - are in the upper-right area of the diagram, drawn with dark blue lines.
 Each controller may have properties to hold a reference to the data model manager and a copy of a data object item or collection.